cockroachdb/docs/v1.1/parallel-statement-execution.md

 toc: false
 ---

-CockroachDB supports parallel execution of independent [`INSERT`](insert.html), [`UPDATE`](update.html), [`UPSERT`](upsert.html), and [`DELETE`](delete.html) statements within a single [transaction](https://www.cockroachlabs.com/docs/dev/transactions.html).
+CockroachDB supports parallel execution of [independent](parallel-statement-execution.html#when-to-use-parallel-statement-execution) [`INSERT`](insert.html), [`UPDATE`](update.html), [`UPSERT`](upsert.html), and [`DELETE`](delete.html) statements within a single [transaction](transactions.html).
 Executing statements in parallel helps reduce aggregate latency and improve performance.

 <div id="toc"></div>

 ## Why Use Parallel Statement Execution

-SQL engines traditionally execute the SQL statements sequentially.
+SQL engines traditionally execute the SQL statements in a transaction sequentially.
 The server executes each statement to completion and sends the return value of each statement to the client.
 Only after the client receives the return value of a statement, it sends the next SQL statement to be executed.

 In the case of a traditional single-node SQL database, statements are executed on the single machine, and so the execution does not result in any communication latency.
-However, in the case of a globally-distributed and replicated database like CockroachDB, execution of statements can span multiple nodes.
+However, in the case of a distributed and replicated database like CockroachDB, execution of statements can span multiple nodes.
 The coordination between nodes results in communication latency.
 Executing SQL statements sequentially results in higher cumulative latency.

-With parallel statement execution, however, multiple SQL statements within a transaction are executed at the same time, thereby reducing the aggregate latency over multiple SQL statements.
+With parallel statement execution, however, multiple SQL statements within a transaction are executed at the same time, thereby reducing the aggregate latency.

-## When to use Parallel Statement Execution

-SQL statements within a single transaction can be executed in parallel if the statements are [independent](parallel-statement-execution.html#independent-sql-statements).
-CockroachDB considers SQL statements within a single transaction to be independent if their execution can be safely reordered without affecting their results.

 ## How Parallel Statement Execution Works